bextra/DilutionEffect/README.md

 ## C. Pipeline overview

-1. Obtain expression data
-2. Determine threshold for high abundance genes
+1. Determine threshold for high abundance genes from gene expression data
-3. Use threshold to calculate and apply dilution adjustment
+2. Use threshold to calculate and apply dilution adjustment
-4. Optional: Run dilution adjustment on multiple files
+3. Optional: Run dilution adjustment on multiple files

 ## D. Important notes
 1. Must be Unix based OS
 2. Download RStudio [here](http://www.rstudio.com).
 It will be your friend when running R scripts.

 ## E. Quick start
+TODO add notes here

 ## F. Install this project
 Clone repository to directory of choice from Unix/Linux terminal